tytydraco/yessleep/out/Id_only_been_overseas_on_business_for_two_weeks_When_I_got_back_someone_was_in_my_home_painted_to_look_like_our_cat_and_my_family_couldnt_tell_the_difference.md

 *“Hey!
 Get the* ***fuck*** *off my son!”* I barked, storming towards our couch, suitcase falling from my grasp somewhere along the way.

-Juli planted a firm hand on my chest as I tried to pass her and asked what *my* problem was.
+Juli planted a firm hand on my chest as I tried to pass her, asking what *my* problem was.

 She insisted that I must be exhausted from the flight, that I wasn’t thinking straight, but I could feel the subtext.

 The insinuation was as plain as day.

 She thought I was ass-over-tits drunk - or worse - right in front of our son, something I’d promised never to be guilty of again.